 Another open question is determining the best method to combine speech and text, which applies to all aspects of \slm\ modeling and training.
 We have described various choices of modality adapters and approaches for interleaving speech and text.
 These have not been thoroughly compared, so the effect of each modeling choice is still unclear.

-A final architectural challenge is that current \slms\ are large and slow, making them impractical for real-time and on-device settings.
+A final architectural challenge is that most current \slms\ are large and slow, making them impractical for real-time and on-device settings.
 To some extent this is because various compression algorithms (e.g.,~\citep{parp, dphubert, usm-lite}) and alternative architectures (e.g.,~\cite{park2024long}) have not been widely applied to \slms.
 However, there is also an inherent efficiency challenge that arises when combining multiple pre-trained components, sometimes with different architectures and frame rates.

 \paragraph{Training} There is a lack of public high-quality training data, particularly for instruction tuning and chat-based training. \citet{zeng2024scaling} showed that scaling synthetic data generation enhances the performance of pure speech LMs; similar research efforts could be directed toward instruction tuning and chat-based spoken data.
-Additionally, \slms\ are trained on diverse datasets (including some proprietary datasets), making it difficult to analyze whether performance differences are caused by architecture design choices or training data.
-Thorough ablation studies focusing on the various model design choices (\Cref{sec:speech-encode-decode}) and training strategies (\Cref{sec:training}) are also essential and still lacking.
-Finally, scaling studies for \slms\ are needed in order to better understand how \slms\ scale with model and data.
-Such studies would hopefully produce new scaling laws and help to speed up the development cycle \citet{scaling-slms} conducted the first such investigation for pure \slms.
-More recently, \citet{maimon2025slamming} presented a through empirical analysis of the optimization process for pure speech LMs, showing how one can train a high-quality pure \slm in 24 hours using a single GPU.
+Additionally, \slms\ are trained on diverse datasets (including some proprietary datasets), making it difficult to analyze whether performance differences are caused by model design choices or training data.
+Thorough ablation studies focusing on the various design choices (\Cref{sec:speech-encode-decode}) and training strategies (\Cref{sec:training}) are also essential and still lacking.
+Finally, scaling studies for \slms\ are needed in order to better understand how \slms\ scale with model and data size.
+Such studies would hopefully produce new scaling laws and help to speed up the development cycle. \citet{scaling-slms} conducted the first such investigation for pure \slms, and more recently \citet{maimon2025slamming} empirically analyzed the optimization process for pure speech LMs, showing how one can train a high-quality pure \slm\ in 24 hours using a single GPU.
 It remains uncertain whether scaling findings apply also to speech+text LMs\ or speech-aware text LMs.